code42/code42cli/README.md

 code42 profile list
 ```

-Next, you can query for events and send them to three possible destination types
+Using the CLI, you can query for events and send them to three possible destination types:
 * stdout
 * A file
 * A server, such as SysLog